hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 Active Directory is eventually consistent, meaning that it can take some time for word of a new password to travel across all AD instances in a cluster.
 In larger clusters, we have observed the password taking over 10 seconds to propagate fully.
 The simplest way to handle this is to simply wait and retry using the new password.

+## Learn

+Refer to the [Active Directory Service Account Check-out](https://learn.hashicorp.com/vault/secrets-management/ad-secrets) guide for a step-by-step tutorial.

 ## API